Making and renewing a tax credits claim

 imgtext

 This guidance note looks at the how tax credit awards are made and renewed.
 Note that tax credits cease on 5 April 2025.
-New claims for tax credits are no longer possible and no more payments will be made after 5 April 2025.
-Any existing claimants will be migrated to the universal credit system.
+New claims for tax credits are notr possible.
+Existing claimants have been migrated to the universal credit system.
 See the Universal credit guidance note.
-There is information about migration notice letters on GOV.UK.
+There is information about migration notice letters on the GOV.UK website.
+See also HMRC guidance ‘Tax credits ended on 5 April 2025’.

 Renewing a claim for tax credits